In Greater Chicago, we look forward to a warm spring and summer after our typically cold and windy winters that bring lots of snow and ice.

 When we don’t have a normal winter, you might notice some unusual behaviors in your landscape.

-Let’s look at some common warm winter impacts on plants.
+Let’s look at some common winter impacts on plants.

 Decreased Blooms and Bloom Time

-Fortunately, the native plants in Greater Chicago are used to our swings in winter temperatures as spring approaches, so they aren’t tricked as easily into coming out of dormancy.
+Fortunately, the native plants in Greater Chicago are accustomed to our swings in winter temperatures as spring approaches, so they aren’t as easily tricked into coming out of dormancy.

-But where this is a warm winter problem is when plants are tricked into coming out of dormancy for a period of time, so growth is triggered.
+However, a warm winter problem is when plants are tricked into coming out of dormancy for a period, triggering growth.
 Then when freezing temperatures return, that growth dies.
 This can impact bloom timing.

-In fact, mild winters are known to bring the growing season forward.
+Mild winters are known to advance the growing season.
 This can lead to shorter flower blooms.

-Perennials may bloom early in a warm winter, but they can then be fine through spring and summer.
+Perennials may bloom early in a warm winter, but they can then withstand the rest of the spring and summer.
 Many annuals bloom in spring and summer, so they can bloom early during a warm winter and then die before spring arrives.
 Some cold-hardy annuals may not bloom at all during a warm winter.
 The range of bloom issues can be vast.

 Increased Disease Risks